 Welcome to our Behavioral Health Lab!

 Much of our research focuses on understanding and treating tobacco/nicotine use — namely cigarette smoking and vaping of e-cigarettes.
 Our laboratory and clinical studies are integrated, with the lab studies helping to characterize potential targets for intervention, and the clinical trials both testing ways to improve treatment and seeking to identify the mechanisms by which those interventions work.
 In both areas, we are interested in how processes and treatments work across human diversity, especially for people facing tobacco-related health disparities, including sex and gender minorities, racialized groups, comorbid psychopathology, and co-use of other drugs.
+To find out more about our current and recently completed studies, please check out the Projects tab.

 Sincerely,